tehnomaan/slimweb/README.md

 }
 ```

 By default, all components are expected to require session existence.
-If session does not exist, browser is redirected to login page (declared in SlimwebInitializer).
+If session does not exist, browser is redirected to login page (declared in SlimwebConfiguration).
 Some components (like the login page itself) do not require session existence.
 Then add __@SessionNotRequired__ to entire component or alternatively just to a single method or a couple of methods.

 ## Redirecting